RateNUProfessor/RateNUProfessor/README.md

 App Demo: https://youtu.be/lvCOrnDuiAs

-This app created a dynamic platform to rate and review faculty of Northeastern University from students’ perspective.
+RateNUProfessor is a dynamic platform allowing all Northeastern students review and rate their professors.